bausano/manyagents.ai/content/posts/002_communication.md

 ---

 Communication is as an emergent behaviour in multi-agent systems.
-An agent under this behaviour exhibits signals with the _intention_ of informing peers about an internal or external state.
+An agent under this behaviour transmits signals with the _intention_ of informing peers about an internal or external state.
 An agent's peers are other agents in the environment whose _goals are aligned_ with goals of the agent.
 All agents pursuing common goal in an environment form a collective.